- Home

 Introduction

-is a mechanism that is used to accelerate certain system calls on Linux.
+vsyscall is a mechanism that is used to accelerate certain system calls on Linux.
 It is required for the ONLYOFFICE Mail to work correctly.
-To be able to run the ONLYOFFICE Mail Docker container and to ensure the ONLYOFFICE Mail correct work, please follow the instructions below.
+To run the ONLYOFFICE Mail Docker container and ensure ONLYOFFICE Mail works correctly, follow the instructions below.

 Checking if vsyscall is disabled